-Last month, we recently came across a report conducted by Sourceseek in 2017, which showed a comprehensive survey around global offshore software service.
+Last month, we recently came across a report conducted by Sourceseek in 2017, which showed a comprehensive survey of global offshore software services.
 One of the critical findings exposes several top common challenges when a business enters offshore outsourcing practices.
-The six biggest challenges are ranked by respondents includes:
+The six biggest challenges ranked by respondents include:

 - The client has unclear goals.

 - The client doesn't participate in the methodology.

 - Poor communication.

 These above findings inspire us to sit back and take an in-depth look at the significant pitfalls of offshore software services and address solutions for avoiding the same mistakes people make.
 Based on our +10-year-experience in delivering software development to global clients, we hope our point of view supports you in confidently embarking on the offshore software outsourcing journey to take their enormous values and advantages.

 Inadequate project planning

 The first pitfall people often encounter when outsourcing their software development to offshore countries is the lack of appropriate project planning.